hashchange/backbone.inline.template/README.md

 </script>
 ```

-This transformed version is presented to the framework when it processes the template.
+The transformed version is presented to the framework when it processes the template.
 As you can see, the `el` tag is no longer part of the template content – just the inner HTML of the `el` is left.

 Meanwhile, the `el` has morphed into a set of data attributes on the template element (`data-tag-name` etc).
 Backbone frameworks happily ignore the data attributes.
-However, they are picked up by [Backbone.Declarative.Views][Backbone.Declarative.Views], the engine behind Backbone.Inline.Template, whenever you instantiate a new view with this template.
+However, they are picked up by [Backbone.Declarative.Views][Backbone.Declarative.Views], the engine behind Backbone.Inline.Template, whenever you instantiate a new view with the template.
 The `el` of the view is set up accordingly.

 ##### Limitations of `updateTemplateSource`

 The `updateTemplateSource` option is global.
 If you use it, the transformation applies to all templates which are [marked for processing][selecting-templates] by Backbone.Inline.Template.
 You can't transform templates on a case-by-case basis.

-Once the template is transformed, the original template element (`<script>` or `<template>`) is updated.
+As you have seen, the transformed template is written back to the original template element (`<script>` or `<template>`).
 So an actual template element needs to be present in the DOM.
 With `updateTemplateSource`, you can't use a raw HTML string as a template (you'll get an error if you do).
 Provide a node.

 ## Selecting templates for processing

-By default, a template is recognized as having an inline `el` when the template node is marked up with the following data attribute: `data-el-definition: "inline"`.
+By default, Backbone.Inline.Template does not act on each and every template.
+A template is recognized as having an inline `el` only if a specific data attribute is set on the template element: `data-el-definition: "inline"`.
 All other templates are left alone.

-If that doesn't suit your needs, you can change it by overriding
+If that doesn't suit your needs, you can change the way templates are selected for processing.
+Do it by overriding

 ```js
 Backbone.InlineTemplate.hasInlineEl